aheil/hhn-swarch/labs/01_communication/lab.01.md

     * You whatever tools you feel convinient
 * Choose one tool which you consider as the most interesting for the whole course
 * One team member presents this program the rest of the class
-* Upload the presentation to the corresponding ILIAS exercise
 * **Restricitons**: You must not describe your own project, it has to be one of the programs presented by your team members.

-**The presentation will last 2-3 minutes:**
+### Submission

+* Create a short presentation about the software you are going to describe
+* It shoulbd be the most three slides/pages
+* Assume this is an "internal" meeting, you don't require any introduction yourself etc.
+* Uplod the presentation to the corresponding ILIAS exercise

+### The presentation should not be more than 5 minutes:**
-* Try to focus on the main aspects
+* Try to focus on the main aspects oft he software system you describe
-* Your audience should get the idea of the structure/architecture of the program
+* Your audience should get the idea of the main structure/architecture of the program
 * Your adudience should be able to create a similar program based on the pitch you provided

-**What you will train:**
+## What you will train:**
 * You will learn how to communicate an software architecture to an aduence without any revious knowledge about it
 * You will learn about the right level of abstracitron to be used